Airline Statistics 101 How Many Flights A Day (Updated 2023)

 Admittedly, plane flights are not cheap; however, it is also probably the easiest and quickest method of travel when going long distances.

-Some people basically live in airports because their work demands going from one state to another.
+Some people basically live in airports because their work demands go from one state to another.
 At the same time, other people have never stepped on an airport, let alone ridden a plane.

 People also have different reasons for riding a place – from visiting a vacation destination, visiting family for the holidays, or attending a work convention.